cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The CrypTool team will continue to fix bugs within CT1.

-For those who prefer to keep on developing in C/C++, wird es auch einen Nachfolger geben: QCrypTool (QCT).
+For those who prefer to keep on developing in C/C++, there will also be a successor: QCrypTool (QCT).
 Here, CT1 is further developed using Qt 5:
-- The GUI will be completely written with Qt (instead of MFC) which enables platform-independence.
+- The GUI will be completely written with Qt (instead of MFC) which enables platform independence.
 - Like JCT, QCT will run on Linux, MacOS, and Windows.
 - With Qt, several languages can be combined in one setup and in one executable.
-So within QCT you can switch the language without a restart.
+So within QCT, you can switch the language without a restart.
 - A possible further development could be the integration of a fork of OpenSSL which implements the set of the Chinese Crypto Standards (which is comparable to the NIST standards and even got more attention after